Compliance Resources

 For the unplanned scenarios — cleanouts, wind-downs, abandoned suites — the process is built to start from photos and finish with paper, fast.

 This page is general information, not legal advice.
 Regulations change and their application depends on your situation — confirm your obligations with your counsel or compliance advisor.
-What we provide is documented disposal: sanitization following NIST 800-88 guidelines, certificates, and manifests that support the procedures your advisors design.
+What we provide is documented disposal: sanitization aligned with NIST SP 800-88 Rev. 2 guidance, certificates, and manifests that support the procedures your advisors design.

 Common Questions